What to Pack for Zaragoza

 December, January, February

-Add: Insulated winter coat, Warm hat, scarf, and gloves, Thermal base layers, Waterproof boots or shoes, Lip balm and heavy moisturizer
+Add: Insulated, windproof coat, Warm scarf, gloves, and beanie, Thermal base layers, Waterproof boots

 Spring/Autumn